vicjicaman/repoflow-tool/README.md

 # Repoflow tool

-Repoflow is a tool adn workflow to help you work with microservices and multiple repositories with Kubernetes.
+Repoflow is a tool and workflow to help you work with microservices and multiple repositories with Kubernetes.

 ## Features